 - What does your health care provider recommend?
 Before trying any diet, consult with your doctor and/or a registered dietitian to determine the best fit based on your goals and current health status.

 - How much work are you willing to put in?
 The keto diet will take more planning to ensure you stay within the recommended carb range and that you get enough fat.
 Going out to eat and traveling also prove more difficult on a keto diet.

 - How long can you keep up with it?
 While the keto diet leads to rapid weight loss, most people can't keep up keto forever, due to the extreme restrictions.
 Remember that if you can't continue eating a certain way forever, you won't see the results forever.

-- If following a keto diet, choose heart-healthy fats most of the time, like fatty fish, nuts, seeds, olive oil and avocados.
-For reduced inflammation and better health outcomes, be restrained when it comes to red and processed meats, butter and cheese.
+If, after reading this recap of the Mediterranean diet versus the keto diet, you're still interested in following a keto diet, EatingWell dietitians recommend seeking out heart-healthy fats most of the time (like fatty fish, nuts, seeds, olive oil and avocados) as part of your low-carb, high-fat menu.
+For reduced inflammation and better health outcomes, try to limit intake of red and processed meats, butter and cheese.